 Churchill's idea to use Hitler to destroy Communism had its consequences.
 The Versailles Treaty forbade Germany to build tanks, war planes, guns bigger than 150mm, or keep an army of more than 100,000 soldiers.
 Article 198 of the Treaty states: "The armed forces of Germany must not include any military or naval air forces."
 On 13.10,1933 Germany left the League of Nations and the Disarmament Conference.
 On 16.3.1935 Hitler introduced universal military service.
-From August 2, 1934, German soldiers swore allegiance to Hitler, not to Germany or its constitution.
+From 2.8 1934, German soldiers swore allegiance to Hitler, not to Germany or its constitution.
 On 30.5.1937 German warships bombarded the port of Almeria in republican Spain.
-By 1936 Hitler had a modern air force, tanks, navy, and a big army, This was a blatant violation of the Versailles treaty.
-Britain and France did nothing to stop any violation of the treaty.
+By 1936 Germany had a modern air force, tanks, navy, and a big army.
+Britain and France did nothing to stop Hitler's repeated violations of the Versailles treaty.
 On April 26, 1937, Hitler's new air force, supporting the Fascist Franco rebellion against the elected government of Spain, bombed the Basque town of Guernica killing some 1700 people and wounding many more.
-It was the first planned bombing of civilian population in history.
+This was the first planned bombing of civilian population in history.
 It caused world-wide protest.
 Many governments declared bombing of civilians a War Crime.
-Film newsreels all over the world showed bombers of Hitler's new air force dropping their bombs.
+Film newsreels all over the world showed German bombers of Hitler's new air force dropping their bombs.
 Hitler's violations of the Versailles treaty were known.
 Why didn't Britain and France stop these violations?

-Prime Minister Stanley Baldwin, Chamberlain's predecessor, explained - in 1936 - UK's policy for the coming European war, to a group from the House of Lords.
+Prime Minister Stanley Baldwin, Chamberlain's predecessor, explained - in 1936 - to a group from the House of Lords the policy for the coming European war.
 Baldwin, a director of Lothian's Rhodes Trust, and member of the inner circle known as 'Round Table', had told the Lords: "If any fighting is to be done in Europe, I should like to see the Bolsheviks and the Nazis doing it".
-British and French BB wanted Hitler to destroy the USSR's socialized economy with its guaranteed employment and State-paid housing, education, and health-care - to terminate hopes of their own unemployed to socialize their economies.
-They accepted Hitler's violation of the Versailles Treaty to let him build a modern army against the USSR.
+British and French Big Business wanted Hitler to destroy the USSR and its socialized economy to kill the hope of their unemployed to socialize the economy in their own countries.
+They ignored Hitler's violation of the Versailles Treaty to enable him to build an army against the USSR.

 In November 1936 Nazi-Germany and Japan concluded the 'Anti-Comintern Pact'.
 It was directed against the Communist International (Comintern) and the USSR.
 Germany and Japan agreed to co-operate "to safeguard their common interests" agreeing not to conclude any political treaties with the USSR.
 Germany also agreed to recognize the Japanese puppet regime in Manchuria.
 In 1937 Italy joined the Pact.
-The three were called 'the anti-communist axis; and in WW2 - the 'Axis States'.
+The three were called 'the anti-communist axis' and in WW2 - the 'Axis States'.